home-assistant/home-assistant.io/source/getting-started/installation-raspberry-pi-all-in-one.markdown

 [BRUH automation](http://www.bruhautomation.com) has created [a tutorial video](https://www.youtube.com/watch?v=VGl3KTrYo6s) explaining how to install Raspbian on your Raspberry Pi and install Home Assistant using the all-in-one installer.

 Once rebooted, your Raspberry Pi will be up and running with Home Assistant.
-You can access it at **http://your_raspberry_pi_ip:8123**.
+You can access it at [http://your_raspberry_pi_ip:8123](http://your_raspberry_pi_ip:8123).

 The Home Assistant configuration is located at `/home/hass`.
 The virtualenv with the Home Assistant installation is located at `/srv/hass/hass_venv`.
-As part of the secure installation, a new user is added to your Raspberry Pi to run Home Assistant as named, "hass".
+As part of the secure installation, a new user is added to your Raspberry Pi to run Home Assistant as named, **hass**.
 This is a system account and does not have login or other abilities by design.
-When editing your configuration.yaml files, you will need to run the commands as "Sudo" or switching users.
-Setting up WinSCP to allow this seemlessly is detailed below.
+When editing your configuration.yaml files, you will need to run the commands with "sudo" or by switching user.
+*Windows users* - Setting up WinSCP to allow this seemlessly is detailed below.

 By default, installation makes use of a Python Virtualenv.
 If you wish to not follow this recommendation, you may add the flag `-n` to the end of the install command specified above.

 The All-In-One installer script will do the following automatically:
 *  Create all needed directories
 *  Create needed service accounts
 *  Install OS and Python dependencies